rabbitmq/rabbitmq-website/site/upgrade.md

 [Community plugins page](/community-plugins.html) contains information on RabbitMQ version support for plugins not included into the RabbitMQ distribution.

+## <a id="system-resource-usage" class="anchor" /> [Changes in system resource usage and reporting](#system-resource-usage)

+Different versions of RabbitMQ can have different resource usage which you should consider before upgrading to make sure you have enough resources to run a new version.
+We recommend to always consult with release notes of all versions between the one you are running and the one you target in order to find out about changes which could impact your workload and resource usage.

+In RabbitMQ versions before 3.6.7 all management stats in a cluster were collected on a single node (aka stats DB node).
+This has put some additional load on this node.
+Starting with RabbitMQ 3.6.7 each cluster node has its own management stats DB.
+It means that rates for each node are calculated locally.
+Therefore all nodes will consume a bit more memory and CPU resources to handle that.
+The benefit is that there is no single overloaded stats node.
+The stats are aggregated on the node which handles an HTTP request, which can put some additional load on this node CPU and memory resources.
+That said it should be lower than what a single stats DB node would have consumed in previous versions.
+We cannot tell the exact difference, for it is workload specific.

 ## <a id="rabbitmq-cluster-configuration" class="anchor" /> [RabbitMQ cluster configuration](#rabbitmq-cluster-configuration)